-If you’re HVAC system has been faulty lately, it may just need some TLC.
-Not unlike a night out, a box of mixed chocolates or a dozen roses, air duct cleaning can breathe new life into your home’s HVAC system.
-To clean the duct system, an HVAC technician uses specialized brushes and vacuums to clean the interior piping of ducts through your home.
+If your HVAC system has been faulty lately, it may just need some TLC.
+Not unlike a night out, a box of mixed chocolates, or a dozen roses, air duct cleaning can breathe new life into your home’s HVAC system.
+To clean the duct system, an HVAC technician uses specialized brushes and vacuums to clean the interior piping of ducts throughout your home.
 The service should accompany a general cleaning of the HVAC system components as well as an inspection to determine the source of any pollutants or debris found in your system.
-The professionals at Electric Today have compiled a list of the reasons why it’s important to consider this service.
+The professionals at Home Service Heroes have compiled a list of the reasons why it’s important to consider this service.

 To Clean or Not to Clean?

 As with any HVAC maintenance, you’ll want to consider your options.
 Depending on your goals, duct cleaning may not be your best bet.
 If you’re hoping to improve indoor air quality in your home, you’ll need to determine the source of the pollutants, and weigh whether or not cleaning the ducts is necessary to mitigate the particles in your air.

 While there is no harm in having your ducts cleaned, the value of duct cleaning will depend on what you’re hoping to accomplish, as well as the specifics of your situation.
 If you’re in the Tampa area, give us a call.
 Our technicians are happy to provide assistance or consultation to help you weigh your options.